Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Pathstone holds the top spot on SmartAsset's list of the top financial advisors in New Jersey.

-Certain on-staff advisors at NFP can sell insurance products and securities on a commission basis.
-Although this presents a potential conflict of interest, the firm abides by a fiduciary duty.
+As a fee-based firm, some of the advisors at Mariner can earn compensation for the sale of insurance products.
+While this presents a potential conflict of interest, the firm abides by fiduciary duty.

 GW&K Investment Management